David J. Porter (politician): 2010 election

+In 2016 it was claimed that Porter received significant campaign contributions from several oil and gas companies that the Railroad Commission regulates.

+Tenure in office

 Porter is a member and second vice president of the Interstate Oil and Gas Compact Commission.
 From 2011 to 2014, he was a member of the Interstate Mining Compact Commission.
 When he joined the commission in 2011, Porter created a task force to establish a dialogue regarding drilling in the Eagle Ford Shale fields of South Texas.
 In 2013, Porter established the Texas Natural Gas Initiative.
 He was named "Man of the Year" by The Oil & Gas Year.
 He has been recognized by the Shale Oil & Gas Business Magazine and Unconventional Oil & Gas Magazine for his economic development policies.